 8700 applicants for disaster assistance from FEMA or SBA

 The El Niño Southern Oscillation (ENSO) is a naturally-occurring cycle driven by interactions of oceanic and atmospheric forces in the equatorial Pacific Ocean.
-Influencing climate globally, the ENSO cycle has three phases – El Niño, La Niña, and neutral.
-Neutral phases are defined by long-term sea surface temperature averages in particular regions of the Pacific while El Niño and La Niña phases correspond to significant warm and cold anomalies, respectively.
+Influencing climate globally, the ENSO cycle has three phases – El Niño, La Niña, and neutral – often defined by sea surface temperature patterns in particular regions of the equatorial Pacific.
+Neutral phases are defined by sea surface temperature patterns corresponding to the long-term average, while El Niño and La Niña phases correspond to significant warm and cold anomalies, respectively.
 The ENSO cycle tends to recur every 2-7 years with El Niño and/or La Niña conditions typically lasting 6-18 months at a time.
-El Niño and La Niña phases are considered asymmetric, with El Niño phases occurring more frequently and tending to exert disproportionately stronger effects on regional climate than La Niñas.
+El Niño and La Niña phases are considered asymmetric, with El Niño phases occurring slightly more frequently and tending to exert disproportionately stronger effects on regional climate than La Niñas.

 During an El Niño phase, warm water builds up across the equatorial Pacific Ocean and spreads eastward to the coasts of North and South America, affecting circulation patterns in both the ocean and atmosphere.
-Sea levels temporarily increase with the thermal expansion of water and storm trajectories shift, redirecting precipitation from the Pacific Northwest and Alaska towards California.
+Along the California coast, sea levels temporarily increase storm trajectories shift, redirecting precipitation from the Pacific Northwest and Alaska towards California.
 As the warm water floats over denser, cooler water, ocean thermoclines deepen and effectively block the upwelling processes that deliver essential nutrients to coastal ecosystems.
-Over the past several decades, scientists have become increasingly adept at forecasting the onset of El Niño conditions by interpreting patterns in the ocean and atmosphere; however, it remains challenging to predict the intensity, frequency, and duration of any given El Niño event due to interactions with the multitude of other factors also influencing climate (e.g., the Pacific Decadal Oscillation or the ‘Ridiculously Resilient Ridge’).
+Over the past several decades, scientists have become increasingly adept at forecasting the onset of El Niño conditions by interpreting patterns in the ocean and atmosphere; however, it remains challenging to predict the intensity, frequency, and duration of any given El Niño event due to interactions with the multitude of other factors also influencing climate (e.g., the Pacific Decadal Oscillation or atmospheric patterns such as the high pressure ridges.
 For technical information about El Niño forecasts and current conditions, visit the National Weather Service’s Climate Prediction Center.

-Current science suggests that changes in the global climate will intensify ENSO patterns in the future, increasing both the strength and frequency of observed El Niño and La Niña phases.
+Recent science suggests that changes in the global climate could intensify ENSO patterns in the future, increasing both the strength and frequency of observed El Niño and La Niña phases.
 Using 20 different models, Cai et al (2014) explored the potential effects of greenhouse warming on El Niño frequency in the 21st Century and found strong evidence for a doubling of extreme events like those observed in 1982/83 and 1997/98.
 In a related 2015 study, they made similar findings concerning extreme La Niña events, with 75% of these being likely to occur in the year following an extreme El Niño.
-Other work by Barnard et al (2015) has recently shown that coastal erosion in California increases by as much as 69% during extreme El Niños and is primarily driven by increases in wave stress (i.e. energy and directional shifts) and sea level.
-Taken into consideration collectively, the implication of this research is that California may be particularly susceptible to increasingly extreme and episodic coastal hazards in the future.
+Other work by Barnard et al (2015) has shown that coastal erosion in California increases by over 69% during extreme El Niños and is primarily driven by increases in wave stress (i.e. energy and directional shifts) and sea level.
+More recently, Vos et al (2023) has shown erosion of California’s beaches is particularly correlated with the ENSO pattern.
+Taken into consideration collectively, the implication of this research is that California will continue to be susceptible to increasingly extreme and episodic coastal hazards in the future.

 Independent of future global sea level rise projections, El Niño conditions contribute additional periodic increases in sea surface height as the warm water expands and storms approach the coastline.
-Coincident King Tides further augment sea levels such that altogether, tides, elevated sea levels, storm surge, and waves can drive waves and coastal flooding much further inland than normally-observed.
-Click here for a visual explanation of these factors.
+This seasonal increase in sea levels make low-lying areas particularly vulnerable to extreme high tides such as King Tides which can cause coastal flooding much further inland than normally-observed.

 California’s precipitation (as % of normal) during six historical El Niño events illustrates that while increased precipitation is often associated with El Niño, it may be limited to only some parts of the state while others experience water shortages.